 "Nut graf" (or nut graph, nutgraph, nutgraf) is an editorial slang term used by editors and copy editors at newspapers and magazines.
 The term refers to a paragraph or sentence that summarizes the essence of a story without divulging every detail.

 Putting the Story Into Context

-- Justifying the point of the story by directing readers to supporting material that helps readers see why the story is important.
+- Justifying the point of the story by directing readers to the supporting material that helps readers see why the story is important